syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 # Axis

-Charts typically have two axes that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.
+Charts typically have two axes, a vertical (Y) axis, and a horizontal (X) axis, that are used to measure and categorize data.

-Vertical(Y) axis always uses numerical scale.
-Horizontal(X) axis supports the following types of scale:
+A vertical(Y) axis always supports numerical scale, and a horizontal(X) axis supports the following types of scales:

 * Category
 * Numeric
-* Date time
+* Date-time
-* Logarithmic Axis
+* Logarithmic

-## Category Axis
+## Category axis

-Category axis displays text labels instead of numbers.
+A category axis displays text labels instead of numbers.

 {% tabs %}